 Coloring and Activity Book in Malagasy and English from PICC Madagascar

 This 40 page activity book features beautiful illustrations for coloring, and activities in both Malagasy and English.
 It features coloring pages, a word search, a matching game, a vocabulary lesson, and stories about Madagascar, the Malagasy people, and lemurs.

 The Ako Project is a series of beautifully illustrated books help children learn about the wonders of Madagascar in a fun and easy-to-understand way.
 They are available in both English and Malagasy.
 Teachers can order books and posters on the Lemur Conservation Foundation’s website.
-Additionally, LCF has a series of six downloadable lemur habitat posters, and a free lesson plan for young learners called “Animal Fact or Fiction”.

 “Meet the Lemurs” Guide from the Duke Lemur Center